pivotal/docs-tap/scst-store/deployment-details.md

 If you don't want the service account and role, set the `add_default_rw_service_account` property to `"false"`.
 To create a custom service account, see [Configure access tokens](create-service-account-access-token.md).

-The store creates a read-only cluster role, which can be bound to a service account through `ClusterRoleBinding`.
+The store creates a read-only cluster role, which is bound to a service account by using `ClusterRoleBinding`.
 To create service accounts to bind to this cluster role, see [Configure access tokens](create-service-account-access-token.md).

 ## <a id='export-cert'></a>Exporting certificates

 Supply Chain Security Tools - Store creates a [Secret Export](https://github.com/vmware-tanzu/carvel-secretgen-controller/blob/develop/docs/secret-export.md) for exporting certificates to `Supply Chain Security Tools - Scan` to securely post scan results.
 These certificates are exported to the namespace where `Supply Chain Security Tools - Scan` is installed.

 ## <a id='ingress'></a>Ingress support